Search features

 Email Email More info More Info

 ENGL 390.
 STUDIES IN LITERATURE.
 Subject matter varies each semester, to allow an in-depth study of authors and works of literature not covered in as much detail in other courses.
-Semester course, three hours.
+Three hours.

 a section of the STUDIES IN LITERATURE course in English - ENGL